jakebonney10/uvp6/README.md

 UVP6 comes in two models: UVP6HF and UVP6LP, with different power consumption profiles.
 UVP6HF consumes 6W during acquisition and 0.02W in standby, whereas UVP6LP consumes 0.8W during acquisition and 0.02W in standby.

 ### Operational Modes
-UVP6 supports different operation modes suitable for various deployments.
+UVP6 supports different operation modes suitable for various deployments, this driver is meant to control the device in SUPERVISED mode.

 ### Storage
 Equipped with a minimum of 400GB of mass storage.